 Switch Axe Mechanics

-Switch Gauge: The Switch Gauge allows players to switch between Axe and Sword modes.
-Managing the gauge is crucial for maximizing damage.
+Switch Gauge: The Switch Gauge makes it possible for the players to switch back and forth between Axe and Sword modes.
+Keep a close watch on the gauge as it is very important for dealing the maximum damage.

-Element Discharge: A powerful attack in Sword mode that consumes the Switch Gauge.
-It deals massive damage and is key to the weapon’s playstyle.
+Element Discharge: This is a very strong blow in Sword mode that quickly takes away the Switch Gauge.
+It has the power to consume the enemy and is crucial to the weapon’s playstyle.

 Charge Blade Mechanics

-Phials: The Charge Blade stores energy in Phials, which can be used for powerful Elemental Discharge attacks.
-Managing Phials and the Charge Gauge is crucial.
+Phials: The Charge Blade can store power in Phials, which can be used for the devastating Elemental Discharge attacks.
+It is vital to control the Phials and the Charge Gauge.

 Insect Glaive Mechanics

-Kinsect Management: The Insect Glaive allows players to control a Kinsect, which can gather extracts from monsters to provide buffs.
+Kinsect Management: With the Insect Glaive, players have the option to proficiently control a Kinsect, which, in turn, can harvest extracts from the monsters and thence provide the buffs.

 Light Bowgun Mechanics